 Anime & Manga

-Takehito Koyasu and the rest of the Weiß Kreuz cast, likely because Koyasu created it as a way for himself and his cool voice actor friends to show off.
+- Takehito Koyasu and the rest of the Weiß Kreuz cast, likely because Koyasu created it as a way for himself and his cool voice actor friends to show off.
 This accounts for a good bit of the charm of the series.

-Saban Moon, as the infamous North American live-action adaptation of Sailor Moon has come to be known, was actually the handiwork of Toon Makers Incorporated.
+- Toon Makers Sailor Moon, the infamous North American live-action adaptation of Sailor Moon often incorrectly called Saban Moon, was the handiwork of Toon Makers Incorporated.
 As noted by its presenter in the private showing, and as can be seen even through the distorted perspective of the camera that captured it all, the people doing the computer graphics special effects really do seem to have given it their best effort.
 (See especially Sailor Moon's live-action-to-animation transition near the end.)
+Added to that, many of the monsters seen are actually based on the Monster of the Day villains from the original series.
 The writers evidently just didn't care and went with a horrific Totally Radical approach to the show and especially its opening theme.
 Much to the company's regret and everyone else's relief, as noted, the adaptation was scrapped in favor of just dubbing the original show.
 The video of it however, continues to circulate on the internet, much to the amusement of everyone who sees just how bad it was.

-According to Nathan Shumate's review of Chatterbox: "Everyone involved gave their all to make a film that they must have thought was wonderful, witty, daring, provocative, and all those other good adjectives.
+- According to Nathan Shumate's review of Chatterbox: "Everyone involved gave their all to make a film that they must have thought was wonderful, witty, daring, provocative, and all those other good adjectives.
 They put the finishing touches on, stepped back, and suddenly realized: